Scarlet-Fox/lamia-pub/docs/configuration.md

 These settings are required to configure core features, none should be left unset when running in production.

+### `BASE_URL`

+A fully qualified URL in the following form:
+`http(s)://hostname[:port]`

+The fully qualified URL for this lamia server.
+This url will be used to build URLs for locally hosted content.
+If a port is used, then the port should be included as well.
+The trailing `/` should be omitted.

 ### `DB_DSN`

 A fully qualified URL of the following shape: